August 11, 2021

 Although we believe data-centric platforms will arise to be the predominant ML platforms for everyday AI, they are not without their limits.
 For truly cutting-edge AI research, there’s probably nothing that can get around the fact that manual work will be needed.
 This may not be a large concern outside the most technical of companies, but it helps to have a development-focused tool available for such times.
 We believe that the data-centric platform is great at solving 95% of the known ML problems out there, and the other 5% may require more TLC.
 However, we think it’s a monumental improvement to enable 95% of your use cases to be handled by data engineers/analysts with some oversight by a data scientist, and allow the data science team to focus more on the difficult 5% of problems.
 To do this, they need a stellar system that automates everything and lets them manage and maintain workflow with little intervention required: ala a data-centric platform.

 We’ve covered a lot of ground in this article and discussed a lot of tooling options.
 At times, the ML/AI tooling landscape can feel overwhelming.
 The data-centric approach to AI disrupts many preconceived notions and its power is best seen to be believed.
 At Continual, we’re strong believers that ML/AI solutions should be evaluated using your real world use cases.
 With many solutions, this can take weeks or months and exposes hype from reality.
 At Continual, our goal is to enable you to deliver your first production use cases in a day.
 That’s the power of a declarative data-centric approach to AI that integrates natively with your cloud data warehouse.
-If this sounds intriguing, we offer a free 30 day trial of Continual so you can experience it for yourself.
+If this sounds intriguing, request a demo so you can experience it for yourself.

 Model performance depends on the metric being used.
 Understanding the strengths and limitation of each metric and interpreting the value correctly is key to building high performing models.
 In part 1, we cover four evaluation metrics commonly used for regression problems and demonstrate how to use them when building models on Continual.